valentindey/async-train/README.md

 # async-train

-This project aims to offer a framework to train machine learning models defined as theano computational graphs with asynchronous algorithms.
+This project aims to offer a framework to train machine learning models defined as [theano](https://github.com/Theano/theano/) computational graphs with asynchronous algorithms.
+ Obviously, `theano` is a requirement.

 Currently the _hogwild!_ algorithm [\[1\]](#ref1), _asynchronous dual
  averaging_ and _asynchronous AdaGrad_ [\[2\]](#ref2) are implemented.